run2bizdocs/docs-1/en-us/docs/neuro-new/developing-applications/neuro-application.md

-title: Aplicação Neuro
+title: Neuro Application
-Description:Aplicação Neuro
+Description: Neuro Application
-#Aplicação Neuro
+# Neuro Application

 Neuro Application is a composition of elements that interact with each other in order to compose a set of functionalities integrated with Citsmart and legacy systems.